Line Marsa: Personal life

+The child was named Édith Giovanna, who would become Édith Piaf.
+A newspaper describes Marsa left her daughter two months after her birth, after which Piaf's father, Louis Gassion, took care of her as best he could.

-On 4 September 1914, she married Louis Alphonse Gassion, a singer and circus contortionist.
-The following year, on December 19, she gave birth to their first child, Édith Giovanna, who would become Édith Piaf.
-On 31 August 1918, she gave birth to their second child, Herbert. Édith was raised by Annetta's mother, Emma, from 1915 to 1918, when she was sent to Louis Gassion's mother instead due to Annetta and Emma's neglect.
+On 31 August 1918, Marsa gave birth to their second child, Herbert. Édith was raised by Annetta's mother, Emma, from 1915 to 1918, when she was sent to Louis Gassion's mother instead due to Annetta and Emma's neglect.